kingjinho/notes_os/ch3.process_and_thread/README.md

         - While customers are eating, kitchen takes rest
         - Even if restaurant takes orders in advance(Queue), it still has to wait
     - `Cooking under time-sharing system`
+        - Take more than one order
         - Cooking under batch system in a Restaurant is not efficient
         - While customers are eating, kitchen has to cook for other tables
         - Under time-sharing system, chef distributes time for every order in order to serve every table
-            - This is like CPU allocate time for every process
+            - Equivalent to CPU allocating time for every process
         - Then how?
             - Restaurant takes `orders`
             - Kitchen allocate time for `cooking entrée for table A`